Penalty Amount

 $975,000

-Root must pay $975,000 in penalties and maintain a comprehensive information security program, develop a data inventory of private information, implement reasonable authentication procedures, and establish logging and monitoring systems to detect suspicious activity.
+Root must pay $975,000 in penalties.
+The company is also required to implement and maintain a comprehensive information security program, develop a data inventory of private information with reasonable safeguards, implement reasonable authentication procedures for access to private information, and maintain a logging and monitoring system with policies to alert on suspicious activity.

 Entity